Introduction: Tax Preparation Fees | Average Cost of Tax Preparation

 The same website urges citizens to pay tax preparation fees, because:

 “Using a tax preparation service does give you the advantage of having a tax professional point out the various tax credits and tax deductions you are eligible for.
 Additionally, you may even have the extra benefit of being able to deduct the tax preparation fees themselves.”

 If you live in the southern part of the United States, your tax services fees will generally be lower than if you live in the Middle Atlantic or Northeast Region.

-The average tax preparation fees in the Southeastern United States was only $137 in 2015 while people who live in the Middle Atlantic region paid more than $250 for their income tax preparation fees.
+The average tax preparation fees in the Southeastern United States were only $137 in 2015 while people who live in the Middle Atlantic region paid more than $250 for their income tax preparation fees.

 The West Coast was by far the most expensive place for tax preparation fees, as people there paid close to $300 for their average tax service fee.